The Best Horror Movies On Netflix Right Now

 There’s nothing better than bingeing some good scary movies on Netflix on a dark, stormy night in October.
 From ghosts to vampires and zombies just about every morbid fantasy that your demented mind can conjure has representation.
 We’ve watched the best horror movies on Netflix streaming right now, and here they are, in their beastly, blood-curdling glory.
 It’s perfect for that late night movie binge to keep you wide awake all the way through 2019.

-Related: The Best Horror Movies On Amazon Prime Right Now
+Related: The Scariest Shows On Netflix Right Now

 Carrie (1976)